Where does it come from?

 BHT is used in various cosmetic products, including certain formulas containing fats or in aqueous emulsions containing certain active ingredients or plant extracts.

-It is used in certain products to stabilise and protect the raw materials themselves, and less as an ingredient in and of itself
+It is an antioxidant used in certain products to stabilise and protect the raw materials themselves, and less as an ingredient in and of itself

-We exceptionally use it as an ingredient for its antioxidant properties, helping to protect the products of oxidation and ensure the quality and stability of formulas
+We only use it as an ingredient for its antioxidant properties, helping to protect the products of oxidation and ensure the quality and stability of formulas

 Why is it questioned?